Ymurakami0910/Portfolio/README.md

 - Expanding the portfolio with additional projects.
 - add animation for more elements by gsap

-Acknowledgments
+Acknowledgments:
-thanks to the resources and tools that made this possible:
+thanks to the resources and tools that made this possible

 GSAP Documentation
 React Router